 We do not know what afflicted Thomas, and we cannot know if Thomas knew the nature of the message he carried between Mason and Aler (odds are Thomas could not read).
-We do not know either if the sale was ever consummated (it probably was, because the 1860 slaves census shows Mason owned five slaves, none of them an adult male).
+We do not know either if the sale was ever consummated (it probably was, because the 1860 slaves census shows Mason owned five enslaved people, none of them an adult male).
 But we can grasp the essentials of the moment: a man subjected himself to and carried to his owner a stark assessment of the value of his own self to the white-dominated world in which he lived.

 Falmouth Dec.
 30th 1858

 I have agreed to let D Green Scott have the bearer Thomas but what would you value him at today.

 Respectfully A.S.
 Mason

 I think in his condition he is not worth more than 500 dollars.

 It is almost impossible to come at the true value in the market as very few persons would by him in his present condition.

 3 thoughts on “The value of one’s self”